bbc/audio-orchestration/Readme.md

 instead, an example standalone server implementation is [provided](examples/dvbcss-services/).

-A pre-release version of the library can be accessed from the Audio Team project drive.
-Run `./get-cloud-sync.sh` to install it.
-This may fail to download a `.jar` file if run behind a proxy, in this case, run `(cd cloud-sync && npm install && npm run prepare)` again on an open network with the proxy disabled.
+A version of the client library with our local patches is included in this repository in the [cloud-sync/](cloud-sync/) directory.

 ## Development